 Students will develop and enhance their journalism skills, learn best practices for a changing professional environment and use New York City as the context for reporting and writing on a wide range of issues, from the personal to societal.

-This course is taught by a wide variety of instructors who will imbue the general syllabus with a focus on their own areas of journalistic and topical expertise.
-Each instructor will create a unique learning experience, helping students sharpen pitches as well as sharing tips to get published.
+This course is taught by a wide variety of faculty who will imbue the general syllabus with a focus on their own areas of journalistic and topical expertise.
+Previous faculty includes Judith Matloff (author, professor at Columbia School of Journalism, former war correspondent).